top of page

 How can I get help with preparing my FATCA form?

-We understand how stressful, and frustrating, it can be to deal with complex tax reporting obligations like the FATCA and FBAR, and we’re here to help.
+We understand how stressful and frustrating it can be to deal with complex tax reporting obligations like the FATCA(肥咖) and FBAR(肥爸), and we’re here to help.
 In addition to standard tax filing and preparation services, the experts at Del Sol CPA and Associates are more than happy to offer you assistance with filing a timely and compliant FATCA form each year with your tax return.

 If you have any questions or are seeking guidance, please don’t hesitate to reach out to our bilingual team of trained tax professionals for answers.
 We look forward to serving you!

-Copyright © 2023 by Del Sol CPA Services
+Copyright © 2025 by Del Sol CPA Services

 bottom of page